gymrek-lab/TRTools/trtools/qcSTR/README.rst

 qcSTR outputs the following plots:

-* outprefix+"xx-sample-callnum.pdf": a barplot giving the number of calls for each sample.
+* :code:`<outprefix>-sample-callnum.pdf`: a barplot giving the number of calls for each sample.
 Can be used to determine failed or outlier samples.
-* outprefix+"xx-chrom-callnum.pdf": a barplot giving the number of calls for each chromosome.
+* :code:`<outprefix>-chrom-callnum.pdf`: a barplot giving the number of calls for each chromosome.
 Can be useful to determine if the expected number of calls per chromosome are present.
-* outprefix+"-diffref-histogram.pdf": a histogram of the difference from the reference allele (in number of repeat units) for each allele called.
+* :code:`<outprefix>-diffref-histogram.pdf`: a histogram of the difference from the reference allele (in number of repeat units) for each allele called.
 Can be used to visualize if there is a strong bias toward calling deletions vs. insertions compared to the reference, which might indicate a problem.
 The red line gives the cumulative fraction of TRs below each reference length.
-* outprefix+"xx-diffref-bias.pdf": plots reference length (bp) vs. the mean difference in length of each allele called compared to the reference allele.
+* :code:`<outprefix>-diffref-bias.pdf`: plots reference length (bp) vs. the mean difference in length of each allele called compared to the reference allele.
 It is expected that the mean difference should be around 0 for most settings.
 When this value starts to deviate from 0, e.g. for very long repeats, it could indicate a drop in call quality.
+* :code:`<outprefix>-quality.pdf`: plots the distribution of the quality of calls for this vcf.
+Will not be produced for vcfs which do not have quality metrics.
+If you specify the type of quality plot you wish to see with the :code:`--quality` option, then instead you will get a file named :code:`<outprefix>-quality-<type>.pdf` for each type of plot you requested.

 Example qcSTR command
 ---------------------